kerishma/Project-One/README.md

 ## Application Requirements

-* Must use at least two server-side APIs
+* Must use at least two server-side APIs X

-* Must use a CSS framework Bootstrap
+* Must use a CSS framework Bootstrap X

-* Must be interactive (i.e: accept and respond to user input)
+* Must be interactive (i.e: accept and respond to user input) X

-* Use at least one new third-party API
+* Use at least one new third-party API X

-* Must have a polished UI
+* Must have a polished UI X

-* Must meet good quality coding standards
+* Must meet good quality coding standards X

-* Does not use alerts, confirms or prompts (look into _modals_)
+* Does not use alerts, confirms or prompts (look into _modals_) X

-* Must be deployed to GitHub Pages
+* Must be deployed to GitHub Pages X

 ## Presentation Requirements